ldzzz/frida-utils/README.md

 # frida-utils
-frida-utils is Python based tool to ease usage of frida-tools
+frida-utils is Python based tool to ease usage of Frida.